 The village of Bierton has three designated Conservation Areas.
 They are shown in Appendix 13 and must be safeguarded for the future.
 One of the Areas, to the north-east of the village of Bierton, straddles Rowsham Road and extends into the neighbouring parish of Hulcott, so that part of the Conservation Area is excluded from the NP.
-Nevertheless, the properties on the east side of Rowsham Road (Hulcott Parish) include a listed farmhouse and other heritage assets which contribute to the character and appearance of the road.

-The importance of these areas and their positive features are documented within the 2008 AVDC report Bierton Conservation Areas (see Bierton Conservation Areas in Appendix 1 for a link to this document), which classifies the many important buildings as either "listed" or "local note".
+The importance of these areas and their positive features are documented within the AVDC report (see Bierton Conservation Areas in Appendix 1 for a link to this document), which classifies the many important buildings as either "listed" or "local note".